 6. Since this application is for commercial purposes, it cannot be considered as a limited and controlled release application under section 50A of the Act.
-Therefore, under section 50(3) of the Act, the Regulator was required to seek advice from prescribed experts, agencies and authorities on matters relevant to the preparation of the RARMP.
-This first round of consultation included the Gene Technology Technical Advisory Committee (GTTAC), State and Territory Governments, Australian Government authorities or agencies prescribed in the Regulations, all Australian local councils2 and the Minister for the Environment.
-A summary of issues contained in submissions received is provided in Appendix A.
+Therefore, under section 50(3) of the Act, the Regulator was required to seek advice from prescribed experts, agencies and authorities on matters

 7. Section 52 of the Act requires the Regulator, in a second round of consultation, to seek comment on the RARMP from the experts, agencies and authorities outlined above, as well as the public.
+Advice from the prescribed experts, agencies and authorities in the second round of consultation, and how it was taken into account, is summarised in Appendix B. Five public submissions were received and their consideration is summarised in Appendix C.